cortfritz/ex_mgrs/project_doc/ci-cd-setup.md

 #### Publish Job
 - Only runs when code is pushed to `main` branch in the original repository (`cortfritz/ex_mgrs`)
 - Requires the test job to pass first
-- Automatically bumps the patch version
+- Checks if the version in `mix.exs` has changed from the previous release
-- Commits and pushes the version bump
+- Only publishes to Hex if the version has been updated
-- Publishes the package to Hex
+- Skips publishing if the version is unchanged (prevents duplicate releases)

 ## Required Setup